Perseid meteor shower 2024: What it is, where to see it, and how to watch

 What are "shooting stars"?

-Shooting stars are not stars.
+Shooting stars are not really stars.
 Rather, they're tiny rock particles called meteoroids that strike Earth's atmosphere about 60 miles (97 kilometers) from the ground.
-As they do, they energize and release that energy as photons, or packets of light, that we call shooting stars.
+As they do, they release energy as photons, or packets of light, that we call shooting stars.
 Meteoroids that enter Earth's atmosphere are called meteors, and they streak across the sky at blazing-fast speeds; the Perseids, for example, travel through the atmosphere at 133,200 mph (214,360 km/h), according to the American Meteor Society.

 Meteor showers occur when our planet moves through a dense stream of dust and debris left in the inner solar system by a comet or, occasionally, an asteroid.